sfabrizio/ozono-zsh-theme/README.md

     source ~/.zshrc
     ```

 # New Features

-Do you feel that ozono need more features?
+Do you feel that ozono needs more features?
 Create an issue!
 Your ideas are welcome -> 💡s = 😁

-If you have any issue please let me know..
+If you have any issues please let me know..
 I'd like to help -> 🤓

 Contributors would be great also! 🙌